• Skip to primary navigation

 2. Lead Team & Members

-If you are interested in becoming a member of this Working group, please click here.
+If you are interested in becoming a member of this Working group, please write an email to [email protected].
 In addition send a brief statement of related own research, your motivation and potential contribution to TWG 11 to the lead team.

 3. Activities and Outputs